ajawad06/MedCrypt/README.md

 # 🔒 MedCrypt

-The **Searchable Encryption on Medical Records** system is a secure Electronic Health Record (EHR) platform designed to resolve the conflict between data privacy and searchability.
-Traditional encrypted databases require decryption for searching, which exposes sensitive data.
-This project implements **Searchable Symmetric Encryption (SSE)** using HMAC tokens and dummy keyword padding to allow secure searching while keeping Patient Health Information (PHI) encrypted at rest.
+**Searchable Encryption on Medical Records** is a secure EHR platform that allows encrypted medical records to be searched without decryption.
+It uses Searchable Symmetric Encryption (SSE) with HMAC tokens and dummy keyword padding to protect patient data while enabling secure search.

 ---